GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_examples.md

 Flood affected areas and roads in Somali Region, Ethiopia (Source: OCHA)
 ```

-The map above shows the flood affected areas, as well as the important road networks in the Somali Region, Ethiopia, in November 2023.
-Maps such as these are crucial for humanitarian aid workers when planning relief or aid operations and need to be up to date.
-They display important settlements, and most importantly, the accessibility of roads and airstrips.

-This is a thematic map with a clear purpose and the elements on the map are reduced to the most necessary elements relevant to the purpose of the map.

 :::{dropdown} Context: Situation in Ethiopia
 The Greater Horn of Africa receives 20 to 70 percent of the annual total rainfall in the months from October to December.
 The IFRC reports a exceptionally high forecast probability (over 80%) of experiencing wetter than normal rainfall condition.
 Additionally, El Niño conditions started between July and August, which further accrued the possibility of high rainfall conditions in Ethiopia.